Policy evaluation of waste pricing programs using heterogeneous causal effect estimation

 To consistently estimate municipal level parameters with high-dimensional data, I use machine learning-inspired matching estimators called generalized Random Forests (RFs) \citep{atheyGRF}.\footnote{RFs build upon \cite{atheyRF}, \cite{atheyimbens2016} and, firstly, \cite{Breiman2001}.} Intuitively, RFs partition the large covariate space into small neighborhoods of municipalities mostly similar in those characteristics that drive parameter heterogeneity.
 Within neighborhoods, I estimate constant treatment effects by the residual-on-residual regression estimator, or R-learner \citep{nie2019}.\footnote{Robust to confounding affecting outcome and treatment \citep{Chernozhukovetal2017}.} The random forest instantiation of the R-learner allows to flexibly control for a high-dimensional set of outcome determinants and sources of self-selection.
 Further, thanks to data subsampling and aggregation, random forests can be adapted to account for staggered adoption designs.\footnote{See implementation details in Section \ref{Sec:results}.}

-The advantage of using RFs is to relax the assumption of constant price effects across municipalities and estimate the full effect distribution with pointwise-consistent confidence intervals.
-Estimation avoids ad hoc modeling choices, and flexibly allows for parameter heterogeneity in the large set of (often correlated) covariates.\footnote{Differently, standard regression methods are justified if treatment effects are constant, observables have linear or pre-specified effects, and unobservables are time-invariant \citep{wager2020}.} The improvement of RFs vis-\`a-vis, for instance, theory-informed heterogeneity analysis is to provide with a data-driven documentation of heterogeneous causal effects, as opposed to specification search.
+The advantage of using RFs is to relax the assumption of constant price effects across municipalities and estimate the full distribution of price effects for all municipalities with pointwise-consistent confidence intervals.
+Estimation avoids ad hoc modeling choices, and flexibly allows for parameter heterogeneity in the large set of (often correlated) covariates.\footnote{Differently, standard regression methods are justified if treatment effects are constant, observables have linear or pre-specified effects, and unobservables are time-invariant.} The improvement of RFs vis-\`a-vis, for instance, theory-informed heterogeneity analysis is to provide a data-driven documentation of heterogeneous causal effects, as opposed to specification search.